AnotherKamila/sdn-loadbalancer/report/report.md

 load balancing what appears to be a single endpoint can process more requests at the same time.
-However, the load balancer quickly becomes a bottleneck: a high-end software load balancer can forward up to 12 million packets per second (12 Mpps), while the underlying network throughput can easily reach multiple billion packets per second (Gpps).\ref{maglev}
+However, the load balancer quickly becomes a bottleneck: a high-end software load balancer can forward a few Mpps, while the underlying network throughput can easily reach multiple Gpps.\cite{maglev}

 Furthermore, load balancers typically select servers from the pool uniformly, which can pose problems in multiple scenarios.